firdauskotp/datathon/README.md

-#INSTRUCTIONS FOR INSTALLING THE APP THROUGH THE CODEE
+# INSTRUCTIONS FOR INSTALLING THE APP THROUGH THE CODE
 ## Note that this app can only be run on Android Phones

 1. Clone the repository